ga4gh/refget/docs/decision_record.md

  - priorities: importance of the sequence in the assembly
  - order: the original order in which the sequence were defined (list of position)

-Additional optional fields can be added to extend the model as required but the only mandatory fields are lengths and order

 ### Linked issues

 - https://github.com/ga4gh/seqcol-spec/issues/8